 More on CNN: Singapore's best cocktail bars

-A café and sandwich bar by day and drinking hole by night, this New York-inspired joint doles out tasty salads, paninis and crostinis alongside inspiring cocktails that draw a permanently heavy after-hours crowd.
+A cafe and sandwich bar by day and drinking hole by night, this New York-inspired restaurant doles out salads, paninis and crostinis alongside cocktails that draw a reliably large after-hours crowd.

 6. Noti Restaurant & Bar

-After a whirlwind 24-year hotel F&B career, Tony Rossetti retires to the confines of this handsomely decorated trattoria space that he co-owns with his Singapore wife.
+After a whirlwind 24-year hotel F&B career, Toni Rossetti retired to the confines of this handsomely decorated trattoria that he co-owns with his Singaporean wife.

 Barely six months after opening, this Mediterranean-inspired small plates eatery made Zagat’s 2013 hottest new restaurants list.

-If you’re lucky enough to snag a seat, we recommend ordering the squid ink pudding crowned with a tongue of sea urchin and the Spanish tortilla with smoked eel -- both of which pair nicely with flute of grower Champagne.
+If you’re lucky enough to snag a seat, we recommend the squid ink pudding crowned with a tongue of sea urchin and the Spanish tortilla with smoked eel.

 More on CNN: Singapore dining: Best of the old and new